Your Child’s Vision: Common Eye Problems In Children

 - Refractive errors which have not been corrected with spectacles

 - Congenital cataract (cataracts which have formed at birth although this is rare)

-- Cornea scarring due to infection or injury (also very rare)
+- Cornea scarring due to infection or injury (also rare)

-In order to reduce the possibility of amblyopia, it is important to diagnose the condition and intervene early.
-A child with amblyopia may have no visual complaints because the child may be using the other good eye which has normal vision.
-For this reason, it is absolutely vital a child (who is at risk) must be assessed using appropriate testing techniques and examined by an eye doctor, optometrist or orthoptist to screen for amblyopia.
+A child with amblyopia may have NO VISUAL SYMPTOMS because the child may be using the other good eye which has normal vision.
+For this reason, it is absolutely vital all children (who are at risk) should be assessed using appropriate testing techniques and examined by an eye doctor, optometrist or orthoptist to screen for amblyopia.

 A squint is present when the 2 eyes are not aligned parallel to each other.
 When looking ahead, the squinting eye (or cock eye) is either deviated inwards or outwards and is known as a convergent or divergent squint respectively.